yoichimichael/oo-relationships-astronaut-review/README.md

 ### Basic Class Attributes and Methods

-With your domain modeled, you now need to build out some basic functionality so both `Cult`s and `Follower`s can use your platform to make `BloodOath`s.
-A social network of cults if you will.
+With your domain modeled, you now need to build out some basic functionality so that NASA HQ can create `Mission`s for both `Shuttle`s and `Astronaut`s.
 So general searching type functionality.

 Questions you should ask yourself: